 5. Inform Clients of Their Options Ahead of the OEP

 Before the Open Enrollment Period (OEP), evaluate all options with your clients.
 Consider the variables and values that are relevant to the type of plan your client has (if they’re renewing) or is likely choosing (if they’re switching plans or enrolling for the first time).
 There are multiple carriers that have dental, vision, and hearing and accident insurance plans available.
-Look over all options and inform your clients of the best choice for them.
+Look over all the options and inform your clients of the best choice for them.

-There are dental plans available through the exchange, but these plans can only be sold at the same time as a health plan with a qualifying enrollment period such as the annual OEP.
+There are dental insurance plans available through the exchange, but these plans can only be sold at the same time as a health plan with a qualifying enrollment period such as the annual OEP.
 Being aware of your clients’ options before the OEP is an excellent way to be prepared for the unexpected.

 Ritter Is Here to Support You